How to conclude a business conversation so you’ll be remembered positively

 Why are these all danger phrases?
 Because they’re so common.
 When people say these things to you, it leaves no impression, and when you say these things to others, YOU make no impression.
 Our words and time are too valuable to waste.

-That said, I’d like you to create custom exit lines for in-person, telephone, and written communication.
+That said, I’d like you to create custom exit lines for an in-person, telephone, and written business conversation.
 A simple change from, “Have a good day,” to something such as, “I appreciated the chance to visit with you; enjoy the rest of your day (use the person’s name here),” suddenly breaks through the din of common communication patterns, and makes what you just said more memorable, more powerful, and more likely to have a positive impact.
 People actually hear you when you say, “I appreciate your taking the time to call me,” as opposed to, “Thanks for calling.”
 And “I look forward to seeing you again,” is infinitely better than, “Come back soon,” as your customer walks out the door.
 And of course always with a smile.
 That smile can’t be seen over the phone, but it can be felt.

 The bottom line for your closing line